Anonymousauthor2024/Supplementary-documentation/rebuttal/rebuttal response.md

 1. We have provided detailed information about the classification tasks using GPT-4 in the [Supplementary-documentation](https://github.com/Anonymousauthor2024/Supplementary-documentation/blob/main/Reddit%20Study%3A%20Classification%20Tasks%20Using%20GPT-4.md).
 This includes the development process and the specific prompts used.

 2. We acknowledge the previous limitation of not considering the recall rate.
 This will be addressed in the updated limitations section.
-Also, we re-evaluate the recall rates, which were consistently above 80%.
+Also, we re-evaluated the recall rates, which were consistently above 80%.

 3. For Sentiment Analysis Validation, we have revised the section regarding the ground truth establishment for sentiment analysis using GPT-4 in the [updated version](https://github.com/Anonymousauthor2024/Supplementary-documentation/tree/main/rebuttal).
 A direct explanation is provided in this [document](https://github.com/Anonymousauthor2024/Supplementary-documentation/tree/main).

-**Consistency in Reporting Findings**: We have revised the findings to report the number of interview participants using absolute values for consistency.
+**Consistency in Reporting Findings**: We have revised the findings to report the number of interview participants using absolute values for consistency.（不用单独回应

 **Related Work Section Revised**: We have added more details on prior studies in the related work section and moved all RQs to the end of the section for better organizational logic according to your suggestions.
 You can view the [updated version](https://github.com/Anonymousauthor2024/Supplementary-documentation/tree/main/rebuttal).